zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 }
 ```

-- Viewing the configuration of a specific entry in the 'PeriodicEgressEndpoint' facet within the 'Storage' component
+- View the configuration of a specific entry in the 'PeriodicEgressEndpoint' facet within the 'Storage' component
 ```bash
 edgecmd Configuration Storage PeriodicEgressEndpoints id=Endpoint_1 {